Momentum CFO

 Ready to put your balance sheet to work for you?
 Schedule a free introductory consultation and learn how we can help translate financials into strategy.

-The Association for Financial Professionals (AFP) adds that “Accounting is focused on the past.
-They record the transactions, report the information to management and stakeholders, and ensure compliance in their reporting through a standardized set of rules.”
+The Association for Financial Professionals (AFP) characterizes accounting as inherently backward-looking: it records what happened, reports that information to management and stakeholders, and ensures compliance through standardized rules.
 (AFP)

 In practice, accounting means: